Subliminal Probing for Private Information via EEG-Based BCI Devices: Related Work

-{\bf Subliminal Face Recognition.} Given that facial recognition is seriously considered as a method of authentication, it becomes even more important to test the possibilities of extracting information from facial stimuli.
-There is existing neuroscientific work on the subliminal perception of human faces.
-ERPs in response to unpleasant expressions on faces have been shown to have a higher positive amplitude than pleasant expressions.
-This effect shows even through very fast unmasked subliminal presentations of stimuli, at 1ms \cite{Bernat200111}.
+\myparagraph{Subliminal face recognition} Given that facial recognition is has been repeatedly proposed as a method of authentication, it becomes even more important to test the possibilities of extracting information from facial stimuli.
+Existing neuroscientific work on the subliminal perception of human faces shows that ERPs in response to unpleasant facial expressions have a higher positive amplitude than pleasant expressions.
+Furthermore, this effect shows even through very fast unmasked subliminal presentations of stimuli, at 1ms~\cite{Bernat200111}.
 This shows that visual information regarding faces can be processed and produce variance in the EEG signal even at a very subliminal level.
-Although in our experiment several subjects had noticed the stimuli, a presentation time as little as 1ms could still probably reveal enough information in their EEG signal to extract desired information about faces.
+Although in our experiment several subjects had noticed the stimuli, a presentation time as little as 1~ms could potentially still reveal enough information in their EEG signal to extract desired information about faces~\cite{fear}.

-An interesting aspect about facial stimuli is that different facial expressions can produce very different ERPs.
-When expressions of fear are subconsciously exposed to the viewer, there is a large N200 ERP amplitude which seems to be associated with more primal pathways, allowing faster reactions to potentially dangerous stimuli \cite{fear}.
-Conscious exposure to the same fearful stimuli, however, have a stronger p300 amplitude, which is associated with more higher level processing of emotion.
-This can be important in choosing which stimuli to present to the user, and what information to use for training the classifier.
-For instance, training on a face with a fearful expression will yield a very different combination of ERP amplitudes, which would lead to inaccuracies if testing on happier expressions.

-Although we have achieved some degree of success in our setup concerning face stimuli, it could be worthwhile to explore other types of stimuli, as the neurological response to faces is in many ways unique from other types of visual processing.
-Subliminal presentation of faces as opposed to words or randomized dots shows a general greater amplitude of ERP, suggesting that faces are processed differently \cite{subconsciousfaces}.